Raveenaross/Raveenaross/README.md

 - 👋 Hallo, I’m Raveena.I am a recent Software Engineer.
 - 👀 I’m am eager to learn new technologies and expanse my carrier in the field of software development.
-- 🌱 I’m currently learning full-stack web development , cloud computing and cyber security.
+- 🌱 I’m currently learning full-stack web development , cloud computing and other tech stuffs.
 - 💞️ I’m looking to collaborate on dynamic projects and enhance my skills by using cutting-edge technologies.
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: 😊 🎲⚡🌞🔥❄️ 💛